C0deByPriyanka/chat-assistant-sqlite/README.md

 ## Overview

 This project is a **FastAPI-based Chat Assistant** that interacts with an SQLite database.
-It uses **spaCy NLP** to process natural language queries and convert them into SQL queries to fetch relevant data.

 ## Features